 A highway is created at Common Law by the dedication by the owner of a right of passage across his land for the use by the public at large coupled with acceptance and use by the public as of right.
 Dedication may also be inferred at Common Law where the acts of the owner conclusively point to an intention to dedicate.
-In Poole v Huskinson (1843) it was held that "2 things to be made good, that the user has been sufficient in is duration and character and that the presumption then arising has not been rebutted.
+In Poole v Huskinson (1843) it was held that "2 things to be made good, that the user has been sufficient in its duration and www.surreycc.gov.uk/molevalley character and that the presumption then arising has not been rebutted.
 The length of user evidence is also important but there is no fixed minimum or maximum period of use which must be proved in Order to justify an inference of dedication.
 Under Common Law it is possible to claim a route by presumed dedication over Crown Land.